1-61Kilometers/1-61Kilometers/README.md

 ## 🌟 About Me

-I'm a creative and passionate software developer, specializing in Mixed and Virtual Reality toolsets, robotic programming, and animation interfaces.
+I'm a creative and passionate software developer, specializing in Mixed and Virtual Reality toolsets and robotic animation interfaces.
 I am dedicated to blending technology and art to create stunning visual representations of computer science topics.

 ```diff
 + 🔭 I’m currently working as a VR and physical therapy developer.